MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/New-ModuleManifest.md

 Specifies the minimum version of the Common Language Runtime (CLR) of the Microsoft .NET Framework that the module requires.

+> [!NOTE]
+> This setting is valid for the PowerShell Desktop edition only, such as Windows PowerShell 5.1,
+> and only applies to .NET Framework versions lower than 4.5.
+This requirement has no effect for
+> newer versions of PowerShell or the .NET Framework.

 ```yaml
 Type: System.Version
 Parameter Sets: (All)